raphaelmansuy/tutorials/31_observability_llm_adk_vertex_new.md

 - `roles/logging.admin`: Allows you to configure log-based metrics.
 - `roles/iam.serviceAccountAdmin`: Allows you to manage service accounts.

+### Cost Considerations

+While many services used in this tutorial have a generous free tier, be aware of potential costs as you scale:

+- **Vertex AI:** Pricing is based on token usage.
+See the [official pricing page](https://cloud.google.com/vertex-ai/pricing) for details.
+- **Cloud Run:** You are charged for CPU and memory consumed by your container instances.
+- **Cloud Logging/Monitoring/Tracing:** These services have free monthly allotments.
+Costs are incurred for data ingested or stored beyond the free tier.

+> **💡 Recommendation:** Always set up budget alerts in your Google Cloud project to avoid unexpected charges.

 ### Dependency Installation

 Install the required Python libraries by running the following command: